WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 6. You can use click on any Amino-Acid residue and the widget will zoom in on this residue in the protein model.

-7. Take a note of the AlphaFold accession ID.
+7. Take a note of the AlphaFold accession ID, in our case it's: AF-G4VDQ6-F1

 8. Go to https://alphafold.ebi.ac.uk/ and insert the accession ID from step 7 on the search bar.
 Click search.
 ![](figures/af_search.png)